-B.A., Psychology, Dartmouth University // M.S.W., Clinical Social Work, Columbia University
+B.A., Dartmouth University // M.S.W., Columbia University

 Caroline has significant post-graduate training in evidence-based treatments for anxiety, depression, and substance abuse, including Cognitive-Behavioral Therapy, Dialectical-Behavioral Therapy, Rational-Emotive Behavioral Therapy and Motivational Interviewing.
-Caroline specializes in the treatment of adolescents (ages 12-23) and adults suffering from social anxiety, separation anxiety, perfectionism, and depression.
+She specializes in the treatment of adolescents (ages 12-23) and adults suffering from social anxiety, separation anxiety, perfectionism, and depression.

 Caroline has witnessed first-hand the devastation that anxiety can cause within a person and within a family.
 She has seen countless clients, who had formerly been thriving, overtaken by overwhelming feelings of fear.
 These feelings dominated their lives in every possible way - from school and work to friendships to family.
 Ms. Nicassio became committed to the treatment of anxiety to help her clients regain control and experience a fully present, peaceful, and fulfilling life.